westerndigitalcorporation/zonedstorage.io/docs/tools/sg3utils.md

 [10:0:3:0]   zbc     ATA      HGST HSH721415AL T220  /dev/sdd
 ```

 The second column of the default output indicates the device type.
-For
+For host
-host managed disks, the type name is `zbc`.
-For regular disks, it is `disk`.
+managed disks, the type name is `zbc`.
+For regular disks, the type name is
-Older versions of lsscsi may directly list the numerical value of the device
+`disk`.
+Older versions of *lsscsi* may directly list the numerical value of the
-type.
-In the case of host managed disks, the value displayed is `0x14`.
+device type.
+In the case of host managed disks, `0x14` is displayed.

-Adding the option `-g` will output the SCSI Generic node file path associated
+Adding the option `-g` to the *lssci* command returns the SCSI Generic node
-with a device.
-This is useful when using [libzbc](libzbc.md) or any of the
+file path associated with a device.
+This can be useful in combination with
-*sg3_utils* command line tools.
+[libzbc](libzbc.md) or any of the *sg3_utils* command line tools.

 ```plaintext
 # lsscsi -g